-Parkland massacre survivors unveil sweeping U.S. gun-control plan ahead of 2020 election
+Parkland massacre survivors post sweeping U.S. gun-control plan ahead of 2020 election

 The former Marjory Stoneman Douglas High School students have worked to inspire a sense of urgency about gun violence since they started the national campaign “March for Our Lives” after a former student massacred 17 people with an assault rifle at their high school on Feb.
 14, 2018.

-Their plan comes the same month that saw 31 people killed in back-to-back mass shootings in El Paso, Texas, and Dayton, Ohio, within 24 hours.
+Their plan comes weeks after back-to-back mass shootings killed 31 people in El Paso, Texas, and Dayton, Ohio.

+“The time for thoughts and prayers has come and gone.
+It is now time for real change and real action,” David Hogg, Parkland survivor and March for Our Lives co-founder, said in a statement.

-The steady drumbeat of shootings has provoked limited federal action.
-Days after the twin massacres, President Donald Trump publicly mulled backing stronger background checks for gun buyers but by this week Congressional Democrats were accusing him of backtracking after a meeting with the National Rifle Association gun lobby.
+Federal action has been limited in the face of the steady drumbeat of shootings.
+Days after the twin massacres, President Donald Trump publicly mulled backing stronger background checks for gun buyers but by this week Congressional Democrats were accusing him of backtracking due to pressure from the National Rifle Association gun lobby.

-The NRA and gun-rights supporters say the Second Amendment of the U.S. Constitution blocks most restrictions on gun ownership.
-NRA officials did not immediately respond to a request for comment on Wednesday.
+The NRA and gun-rights supporters condemned the latest effort to restrict guns, which they argue violates the Second Amendment of the U.S. Constitution.

+“The simple fact remains their proposals and ideas are out of the mainstream and most people will understand their real intent goes beyond what they publicly state,” NRA spokeswoman Amy Hunter said on Wednesday.

-The Parkland student’s plan calls for several hard-line gun control measures, including a national gun buy-back and disposal program, a federal system of gun licensing that requires background checks and annual renewals, and it urges politicians to declare a national emergency around gun violence.
+The Parkland students’ plan includes measures such as a national gun buy-back and disposal program and a federal system of gun licensing requiring background checks and annual renewals.
+It also would boost federal funding for gun violence research, which has been limited since 1996 under a law prohibiting the use of federal funds to promote gun control.

 The plan also calls on the government to automatically register all U.S. citizens to vote when they turn 18, a measure that March for Our Lives has pushed in an effort to turn out the youth vote and sway elections to yield tighter gun policies.

+According to a Reuters/Ipsos poll this month, 69% of Americans said they support “strong” or “moderate” firearms restrictions and regulations, including 84% of Democrats and 56% of Republicans.

-March for Our Lives and ally Giffords are planning an Oct.
+March for Our Lives and another gun-control group called Giffords, founded by former Congresswoman Gabby Giffords after she was wounded in a 2011 mass shooting, are planning an Oct.
 2 forum for 2020 candidates to discuss gun violence.

-Reporting by Gabriella Borter; Editing by Scott Malone and David Gregorio
+Reporting by Gabriella Borter in New York; Editing by Scott Malone and David Gregorio